Key Takeaways

 Webflow's comparison page against Squarespace is a great example of integrating design with function.
 They use a dynamic scale bar instead of a traditional comparison table, showing which platform excels in different categories.

-How Is AI Search Changing The Comparison Page Playbook?
+How Is AI Search Changing the Comparison Page Playbook?

+As of late 2025, 51% of B2B software buyers start their research inside an AI chatbot more often than inside Google — up from 29% earlier in the year.
 69% of those buyers say they ended up choosing a different vendor than they initially planned because of what an AI chatbot surfaced during research.

-That shift changes what a comparison page has to do.
+That changes what a comparison page has to do.
 It no longer wins only by ranking on Google's first page.
 It has to get quoted inside an AI-generated answer when someone asks ChatGPT, Claude, Perplexity, or Gemini "what's the best alternative to [competitor]?"

 - Write answer-first capsules, not wind-up paragraphs.
 AI chatbots grab the first definitive line.
 Put the differentiator in sentence one, not sentence four.
+This is a core principle of answer engine optimization.

 - Build review-site credibility.
 G2's 2025 research shows 45% of buyers say review-site citations are the single most confidence-inspiring signal in an AI answer.
 Invest in G2, TrustRadius, and Capterra badge placement, because LLMs cite those pages back into your answer.